-(Last Updated on : 10/12/2013)
+(Last Updated on : 13/11/2017)

 daily life adornment that is usually worn in almost all the regions of India.
-In some part of the sub-continent the nose rings are traditionally indispensable.
+In some part of the sub-continent, the nose rings are traditionally indispensable.
 Hence during and after marriages

 History of Nose Rings

-With regards to the history of nose rings in India it has a variety of opinion.
-Some opine that the nose rings originated in the Middle East and the coming of the invaders the tradition of wearing these pretty pieces was introduced in India; others differ strongly believe that this Indian jewellery
+of nose rings in India, it has a variety of opinion.
+Some opine that the nose rings originated in the Middle East and with the coming of the invaders, the tradition of wearing these pretty pieces was introduced in India.
+However, others differ strongly and believe that this Indian jewellery

 Significance of Wearing Nose Ring

 texts that define these as indispensable for married women.
-According to Hindu religion nose rings are to be worn by married women in order to rectify the breath to prevent the health of their husbands.
+According to Hindu religion

+, nose rings are to be worn by married women in order to rectify the breath to prevent the health of their husbands.
 It is said that the breath passed by Hindu married women without any assistance of nose stud is harmful to the husbands.
+In other religion, a nose ring is a common clue to whether a woman is married or not.
 In the contemporary times, however, nose rings are worn both by Hindu and Muslim

-Types of Nose Rings
+Positions of Nose Rings

-The nose rings those are worn in the nostril that is the stud rings are very easy to use.
+The nose rings that are worn in the nostril are called the stud rings; they are very easy to use.
 If the nose rings are to be worn in septum, a circular barbell is worn and in case the ring is to be worn at the bridge of the nose between the eyes, the nose is decked by a straight barbell.
-On some occasions the septum rings are so large that a portion of the mouth is covered.
+On some occasions, the septum rings are so large that a portion of the mouth is covered.
 As they cover the mouth, the nose ring comes in the way while eating.
 The nostril ring also draws in the attention.
 They are sometimes to a great extent decorated with pearls

 , Uttar Pradesh